louis-young/session-authentication-service/README.md

 # Session Authentication Service

-A session-based authentication service - written in Node/Express with Knex and Postgres.
+A session-based authentication service - built with Node/Express with Knex and Postgres.

 ## Description